 When freight is fragile or perishable, the liability risk of hauling these loads increases.

 This liability risk directly impacts the freight class each load is sectioned into.
 As a cargo’s liability increases, so does its freight class.
-Some of the highest liability freight — like combustible materials — fall into the upper levels of freight classification.
+Some of the highest liability freight — like combustible or hazmat materials — fall into the upper levels of freight classification.

 What Are The Different Freight Classes?